fsanaulla/chronicler/docs/read_operation_notes.md

 # Read operations
-There is several read method exist.
+At the moment only unsafe method exist.
 The base one is:
 ```
 db.readJs("SELEC * FROM measurement")
 res0: Future[QueryResult[JsArray]] // where JsArray it's influx point representation